spicypaperwolf/windang.me/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 8.14.1: Apr 11, 2023 =
+- Fixed: We fixed a PHP warning error and added additional security hardening.

+= 8.14.0: Mar 29, 2023 =
+- New: Our New PPC Tracking addon allows you to effortlessly track sales inside Google Ads, Microsoft Ads, and Meta.
+- Enhancement: We updated and tweaked lots elements to make our dashboard easier to use

+= 8.13.1: Mar 14, 2023 =
+- Fixed: We fixed a bug that could cause an issue if Google's API endpoint returned a non-200 response.

+= 8.13.0: Mar 13, 2023 =
+- Enhancement: We enhanced the notifications user experience.
+- Fixed: We fixed the PDF reports header.
+- Update: We applied additional security hardening.

+= 8.12.1: Jan 12, 2023 =
+- Fix: We made updates to authentication

+= 8.12.0: Jan 12, 2023 =
+- Enhancement: We updated and fixed some UI/UX elements to make MonsterInsights easier to use
+- Enhancement: We optimized our Javascript code to work better with minification plugins
+- Enhancement: We optimized our Javascript code to work better with minification plugins
+- Enhancement: We optimized the Javascript code to work nicely with minification plugins
+- Enhancement: We optimized our code to work better with PHP8

 = 8.11.0: Dec 12, 2022 =
 - New: With our limited-time-only Year in Review report you’ll be able to see how your site performed in 2022 and how to improve in 2023.
 This report will be automatically available from January 1 to January 14, 2023, inside the Reports section of MonsterInsights.
 - Enhancement: We optimized our media addon events.